 Dr. Shaykh’s extensive training as an infertility specialist includes expertise in all ART techniques and reproductive surgery such as tubal reversal.
 He focuses on reproductive endocrinology, providing comprehensive infertility treatment for males and females.

 The Assisted Fertility Program offers a full array of advanced reproductive technologies to help female and male infertility patients.
 Our clinics offer all fertility treatment options including:

 Our IVF and donor egg programs are among the most successful in the state.
-Our IVF program success rates exceed the national average and we have the lowest prices in the region!
-The current price for our discounted IVF cycles is; $6,350.
+Our IVF program success rates are at or exceed the national average and we have the lowest prices in the region!
 Minimal stimulation IVF is also offered for appropriate women and it is much less expensive than standard IVF.
-Mini Stim IVF is available for $ 5,350.
 Minimal stimulation success rates rival standard IVF success rates in appropriate patients.